axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 - **Cancel Multisig Approval**: Cancels an approved multisig proposal, setting the approval status of the proposal to false and indicating successful cancellation through a `MultisigCancelled` event.

 ### Secure Execution of Multisig Proposals
-A multisig proposal, upon requisite signatory approval, is eligible for execution.
-Pre-execution, the proposal's approval status is verified by the contract; lack of approval results in transaction reversion.
-Upon successful execution, the proposal’s approval status resets, triggering a `MultisigExecuted` event.
+Upon receiving the necessary number of signatory approvals, a multisig proposal becomes eligible for execution.
+Before execution, the contract verifies the proposal's approval status; if the approval status is false, the transaction is reverted.
+Following successful execution, the proposal's approval status is reset, and a `MultisigExecuted` event is emitted.